cnuland/hello-chris-llm-d/README.md

 - PROM_URL: default http://thanos-querier.openshift-monitoring.svc.cluster.local:9091 (OpenShift).
 Override for other platforms
 - WARMUP_COUNT, REQUESTS, SLEEP_SECONDS: can be adjusted by editing assets/cache-aware/tekton/cache-ramp-pipelinerun.yaml

-What this deploys
+What this deploys (via Helm chart)
-- Pool-backed routing with Istio Gateway:
+- The LLM-D inference gateway and wiring compatible with Istio Gateway API
-  - HTTPRoute -> Service (ms-llm-d-modelservice-decode:8000)
-  - EnvoyFilter envoy.filters.http.ext_proc -> EPP gRPC (ms-llm-d-modelservice-epp:9002)
-  - EPP consults InferencePool llm-d for endpoint discovery/selection
-- vLLM tuned for prefix cache: enable_prefix_caching, block_size=16, no chunked prefill
-- Tekton cache-hit pipeline with Prometheus aggregation (falling back to pod IPs/Service if needed) and a stickiness summary filtered to the active Test-ID and Session-ID
+- Optional Ingress for convenience (can be disabled via values)
+- You can layer model-serving assets (ModelService, decode/prefill Deployments) and Tekton pipelines from this repo on top of the infra chart
+- vLLM/pipeline assets in this repo assume the Helm-provisioned gateway resources

 Validate
 - Pods: